mozilla/addons-frontend/README.md

 }
 ```

-This will return a 415 response if a `version.json` file doesn't exist
+This will return a 415 response if a `version.json` the file doesn't exist
 in the root directory.
 This file is typically generated by the deploy process.

 For consistency with monitoring scripts, the same data can be retrieved